canakalin89/speaksmart_gemini_stuido/README.md

 ---
 <br>

-# SpeakSmart - AI English Speaking Coach
+# ChitIQ - AI English Speaking Coach

-SpeakSmart is a modern, web-based application designed to help users improve their English speaking skills through AI-powered evaluation.
+ChitIQ is a modern, web-based application designed to help users improve their English speaking skills through AI-powered evaluation.
 Users can record themselves speaking on a variety of topics and receive instant, detailed feedback on their performance.

 The interface is minimal, professional, and fully responsive, offering a seamless experience in both **Turkish** and **English**.